Confused by reverse mortgage loans? Welcome to the club.

 “Sometimes a reverse mortgage loan is made to sound like it’s free money, and it’s not,” says Barry Zigas, director of housing policy for the Consumer Federation of America.

-With a reverse mortgage loan, instead of making monthly payments for 15 or 30 years and watching the balance drop, the balance keeps growing over the life of the loan, and comes due all at once -- when the last remaining borrower or eligible non-borrowing spouse on the loan either dies or moves.
-As payment, the lender takes possession of the home.
-Alternatively, the borrower's heirs can purchase the home by paying either the loan balance or 95 percent of the home's appraised value, whichever is less.
+With a reverse mortgage, instead of making monthly payments for 15 or 30 years and watching the balance drop, the balance keeps growing over the life of the loan, and comes due all at once — when the last remaining borrower or eligible non-borrowing spouse on the loan either dies or moves.
+If the borrower passes away, the heirs can sell the home, repay the loan balance and keep any proceeds from the sale.

 Borrowers can shop for a fixed-rate or adjustable-rate mortgage, just as with other home loans.
 And different lenders charge different rates, which is another reason it’s important to shop around.